Indian Island/Mamaku Restoration Project

 The foundation for the project was completed in an impressive 8 month period using Pure Salt’s vessel Flightless as home base and a combination of hundreds of volunteer hours from DOC staff and Pure Salt’s owners, crew, friends, family and clients.

-With a successful predator control programme in place, it is hoped that Indian Island will be a safe haven for the wildlife that already call it home and will enable future translocations of vulnerable native species.
+With a successful predator control programme in place, it's hoped that Indian Island will be a safe haven for the wildlife that already call it home and will enable future translocations of vulnerable native species.
+Monitoring in June 2020 shows rat numbers have dropped below the threshold for translocations – an exciting milestone.

 Learnings from this model will be applied to the neighbouring but much larger Long Island.